Khama III: Legacy

-Khama's eldest son from his marriage with Mma Bessie was named Sekgoma II, who became chief of the Bamangwato upon Khama's death in 1923.
+Khama's eldest son from his marriage with Mma Bessie was named Sekgoma II, who became King of the Bamangwato upon Khama's death in 1923.
 Sekgoma II's eldest son was named Seretse.
 Throughout his life Khama took several wives (each after the death of the former one).
-One of his wives, Semane, birthed a son named Tshekedi.
+One of his wives, Semane, gave birth to a son named Tshekedi.

 Sekgoma II's reign lasted only a year or so, leaving his son Seretse, who at the time was an infant, as the rightful heir to the chieftainship (Tshekedi was not in line to be chief since he did not descend from Khama's oldest son Sekgoma II).
 So in keeping with tradition, Tshekedi acted as regent of the tribe until Seretse was old enough to assume the chieftainship.
 The transfer of responsibility from Tshekedi to Seretse was planned to occur after Seretse had returned from his law studies overseas in Britain.

 Tshekedi Khama's regency as acting chief of the Bamangwato is best remembered for his expansion of the mephato regiments for the building of primary schools, grain silos, and water reticulation systems; for his frequent interest in the administration of justice in Ngwato country; and for his efforts to deal with a major split in the tribe after Seretse married a white woman, Ruth Williams, while studying law in Britain.

 Tshekedi opposed the marriage on the grounds that under Tswana custom a chief could not marry simply as he pleased.
 He was a servant of the people; the chieftaincy itself was at stake.
 Seretse would not budge in his desire to marry Ruth (which he did while exiled in Britain in 1948), and tribal opinion about the marriage basically split evenly along demographic lines – older people went with Tshekedi, the younger with Seretse.
 In the end, the decision was made by the colonial authorities to exile both men (Tshekedi from the Bamangwato territory, Seretse from the Protectorate altogether).
 Rioting broke out afterwards.

 Eventually, once emotions had had enough time to subside, Seretse and Ruth were allowed to return to the Protectorate and Seretse and Tshekedi were able to patch things up a bit between themselves.
 By now though, Seretse saw his destiny not as chief of the Bamangwato tribe, but rather as leader of the Botswana Democratic Party and as President of the soon-to-be independent nation of Botswana in 1966.
 He would remain Botswana's President until his death from pancreatic cancer in 1980.

 The Three Dikgosi Monument features Khama III along with two other kgosi for their work in establishing Botswana's independence.